DevDay2019-AxonActive/DevDay2019-DevOps/Deploy-to-k8s.md

 ## 2. Config file rule allow IP connect
 In order to allow remote connect to this database server we will set ip range for it with this command below

-`az postgres server firewall-rule create --resource-group myDevResource --server mydevdaydb --name AllowMyIP --start-ip-address 0.0.0.0 --end-ip-address 255.255.255.255`
+`az postgres server firewall-rule create --resource-group myDevResource --server [serverName] --name AllowMyIP --start-ip-address 0.0.0.0 --end-ip-address 255.255.255.255`

 > To get detail information of this database try this comamnd
 >
-> `az postgres server show --resource-group myDevResource --name mydevdaydb`
+> `az postgres server show --resource-group myDevResource --name [serverName]`

 ## 3. Connect to server via psql and create first database

-`psql -U devdayadmin@mydevdaydb -d postgres -h mydevdaydb.postgres.database.azure.com`
+`psql -U devdayadmin@mydevdaydb -d postgres -h [serverName].postgres.database.azure.com`

 > There are some command you can try with psql or [cheat sheet](http://www.postgresqltutorial.com/postgresql-cheat-sheet/)
 >